vladissta/Python_BI_2022/virtual_environment_research/README.md

 cd path/Virtual_environment_research
 ```

-Where `path` is directory where you downloaded files
+Where `path` is directory where you downloaded files including the script

 ### 2) Activate virtual environment